Common member retention problems and how to solve them

 - New members and beginners to your gym will expect some sort of routine or class to help them get used to certain exercises.
 Lack of guidance in the gym is one of the major reasons why members may cancel their subscription and look for better alternatives elsewhere.
 To avoid the confusion, it’s best to hire a complimentary trainer for new members/beginners to train with.
 At least, in the start.
 This way they won’t feel lost or find the need to invest extra money elsewhere in taking classes, thus retaining your members.

-In this blog Rob Trousselot (CEO Lijfstijlcoaches) will explain you how to make a successful customer journey based on automation and software.
-Lijfstijlcoaches is a cooperation of trainers in the field of business management and customer guidance in terms of training, nutrition and coaching.
+In this blog Rob Trousselot (CEO Lijfstijlcoaches) will explain to you how to make a successful customer journey based on automation and software.
+Lijfstijlcoaches is a cooperation of trainers in the field of business management and customer guidance in terms of training, nutrition, and coaching.
 Lijfstijlcoaches currently has more than 110+ locations in the Netherlands and over 250+ coaches.
 (Soon live)

 - Feeling out of place, impatient or uncomfortable is a common problem at the gym that not many gym owners handle.
-This problem may also come in the category of ‘customer service’.
-Making sure your staff is approachable, respectful and kind is very important.
+This problem may also come in the category of ‘customer service.
+Making sure your staff is approachable, respectful, and kind is very important.
 Your gym members should be able to let them know in case of any issues such as insufficient machinery or to complain about a certain gym member.
 No gym member wants to be waiting 15 minutes or more in line for a simple machine, or workaround an annoying gym member.
 This produces impatience and may cause the gym member to seek out a gym where machinery is abundant or where the crowd is relatively less.
 To retain gym members, it’s important to solve their problems efficiently.